 Before joining Orrick, Ms. Gillette was head of Heller Ehrman LLP's Labor and Employment Practice Group for 10 years.
 Prior to joining Heller Ehrman, Ms. Gillette was in private practice and served six years as in-house counsel for Bank of America, where she was in charge of the Personnel Advice Section of the Legal Department.

 Ms. Gillette is the co-founder of the Opt-In Project, a nationwide initiative focused on changing the structure of law firms to increase the retention and advancement of women in the workplace.
-She served for three years as a Commissioner on the ABA Commission for Women in the Profession, she co-chairs the San Francisco Bar Association's No Glass Ceiling Initiative, she is on the board of the National Association of Women Lawyers Foundation, and she is a member of the ABA's Gender Equity Task force, having co-chaired the Model Compensation Committee of that Task Force.
+She served for three years as a Commissioner on the ABA Commission for Women in the Profession, she co-chairs the San Francisco Bar Association's No Glass Ceiling Initiative, she served on the board of the National Association of Women Lawyers Foundation, and she is a member of the ABA's Gender Equity Task force, having co-chaired the Model Compensation Committee of that Task Force.
 Ms. Gillette is chairing Development for Direct Women, a non-profit dedicated to placing women attorneys on boards of public companies.Ms.
 Gillette is a member of the Austin Consortium, a national group of thought leaders on women's issues in the legal profession.
 At Orrick, Ms. Gillette chairs the Women's Affinity Group.

 Ms. Gillette has been recognized for contributions to women in the profession as the recipient of the Fay Stender Award from the California Women Lawyers Association, the San Francisco Bar Association's Award of Merit, and the Transformational Leadership Award in 2012 as a top Woman Rainmaker.

 Ms. Gillette serves as an elected official in her home town of Kensington, California and is on several non-profit boards.